Syvven/BattleBoats/README.md

 # BattleShip
-Game of Battleship written in Java.
-Playable in terminal.
+Game of Battleship
+    -> Written in Java
+    -> Playable in terminal
+    -> Two Player